sebastian-kuebeck/encab/docs/examples.rst

     ENTRYPOINT ["encab"]

-As a general rule, appliactions inside a container should not run as root, especially if they comunicate with the outside world.
+As a general rule, applications inside a container should not run as root, especially if they communicate with the outside world.

 In this example, the script is run under a different user...